-- Wheat weevil – They also go by the name grain weevil.
-They are three to five mm in length, chewing mouthparts, and again, that elongated snout.
+Wheat weevil - They also go by the name grain weevil.
+They are 3 to 5mm in length, chewing mouthparts, and again, that elongated snout.
 These kinds of weevils are unable to fly due to their immature wings, much unlike most types.
 This is the reason they could only eat stored foods and not those in the fields.
 Adult female weevils can produce as many as 6,000 0ffsprings a year.

-- Black vine weevil – The black vine weevil attack plenty of ornamental plants.
+Black vine weevil - The black vine weevil attack plenty of ornamental plants.
 They are 12 mm in length with the ovoid body.
-They have short snouts.
-And have antennae.
-They are nocturnal, feeding only at night and they do not fly.
-They hide during the day.
+They have short snouts, and antennae.
+They are nocturnal, feeding only at night, they hide during the day, and they do not fly.

 How do we get rid of weevils?
 Here are some ways to fight them off:

-- Cut off their food source by storing food in airtight containers.
-Then store these foods in a dry place to keep them away from the weevils.
+4. Cut off their food source by storing food in airtight containers.
+Store these foods in a dry place to keep them away from the weevils.